Stock futures rise adding to recent rally

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude lost 10 cents to $70.20 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained 63 cents to $70.94 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $2.88 on Wednesday to $70.30.
-Brent crude, used to price international oils, shed 20 cents to $72.03 per barrel in London.
+Brent crude, used to price international oils, added 60 cents to $72.84 per barrel in London.
 It advanced $2.88 the previous session to $72.23.

 The Associated Press contributed to this report.